The 50/30/20 Rule Explained

 Dining out, streaming subscriptions, hobbies.
 Things you enjoy but could live without.

-20% — Savings & Debt
+20% — Savings and Debt

 Emergency fund, investments, extra debt repayments.
 Your future self's contribution.